Charlotte is a blue dot in a red state that learned to punch back — and now it's building something real.

 - Rental Car: $40–$80/day · ~15 min — worth serious consideration if you plan to spend time in Plaza Midwood or NoDa, since the LYNX Blue Line light rail doesn't reach either neighborhood

-Pro tip: Charlotte's queer-friendly neighborhoods — Uptown, NoDa, and Plaza Midwood — are not walkable between each other.
+Pro tip: Charlotte's welcoming neighborhoods — Uptown, NoDa, and Plaza Midwood — are not walkable between each other.
 If you're planning a multi-neighborhood evening, either rent a car or budget generously for rideshare.
 The LYNX connects South End to Uptown but stops there.

 Traven's seasonal breakdown